Get,

 Obsessive-Compulsive Disorder is a real psychological disorder that can manifest in people of any age or social-economic background.
 Because most people do not know what Obsessive Compulsive Disorder is, there could be many individuals who are living with OCD without realizing it.
 Untreated OCD can worsen and reach a stage where it can take a significant time from a person’s routine that it may affect their work and personal life.

-What exactly is OCD?
+What Exactly Is OCD?

 Obsessive-Compulsive Disorder is a cycle of obsessions and compulsions.
 It traps an individual into performing a series of activities (compulsions) that they cannot control in response to recurring ideas, thoughts, or feelings (obsessions).